crcn/tandem-old/README.md

 - UI files can be organized with the code files they're associated with.
 - Handwritten HTML & CSS can be mixed with Tandem UIs (this is helpful if you need to integrate complex code).
 - Not a code replacement.
 Tandem only allows you to create simple HTML & CSS.
 - Few abstractions.
-Tandem gives you transparent tooling for creating HTML & CSS.
+Tandem gives you transparent tooling that's based on web standards.

 ## Resources